karalkou/nodeMentoring2018Q4/README.md

 4. Export (download) your API as YAML file.
 5. Install *​swagger* ​package.
 6. Create a new project based on the exported YAML file using ​**swagger**​ CLI.
-7. Edit your YAML using built in Swagger Editor so that your paths could use appropriatecontrollers for handling particular routes
+7. Edit your YAML using built in Swagger Editor so that your paths could use appropriate controllers for handling particular routes
-8. Implement routes handling logic from ​**Homework 7**​​in the corresponding controllers (alldata should be returned from the database).
+8. Implement routes handling logic from ​**Homework 7**​​in the corresponding controllers (all data should be returned from the database).
-9. Run the project server and make sure that your API responds on all implementedendpoints.
+9. Run the project server and make sure that your API responds on all implemented endpoints.

 #### Evaluation Criteria
 1. Account and new API were created (​tasks 1-2​).